 But even with the right provider, cyber security can no longer be considered the responsibility of a single department.
 Investing in education and training at all levels of an organization can help create a security-first culture where all staff have buy-in and can transfer knowledge and skills to new hires.

-Leverage third-party experts and holistic solutions
+Leverage third-party experts

 To solve for this skills and expenses gap, consider outsourcing some or all aspects of your cyber security defences.
 By relying on an experienced cyber expert and vendor or a managed service provider (or a combination of both), you can effectively close the gap and access the expertise you need to ensure your operations stay secure.